Coleus Growth and Care Guide

 Is Coleus Annual or Perennial?

-Coleus is classified as a tender perennial, capable of surviving for multiple years in frost-free regions (USDA Zones 10–11).
+Coleus is classified as a tender perennial, capable of surviving for multiple years in USDA Hardiness Zones 10–11.
 However, in most climates, it is grown as an annual since it cannot withstand frost and will die back as temperatures drop.
 Gardeners in cooler zones typically replant it each spring once the threat of frost has passed.
 Despite its sensitivity to cold, Coleus’s adaptability extends to indoor growing.
 By bringing plants indoors before the first frost, gardeners can continue to enjoy its colorful foliage year-round as a houseplant.

 These top selections have proven their value in both garden beds and container plantings, each offering unique characteristics that make them stand out among the rest.

-'Wasabi' is a standout Coleus variety known for its vivid chartreuse leaves with serrated edges that bring a pop of brightness to any garden.
+A standout Coleus variety known for its vivid chartreuse leaves with serrated edges, Volcanica™ Wasabi brings a pop of brightness to any garden.
 This Ball Horticulture patented variety (PP23585 UF0843) reaches heights of 18-36 inches, making it a commanding presence as a border plant.
 For those seeking a similar look in a more compact form, 'Gold Lace' is a non-patented alternative with the same bold color but a softer serration and a shorter height of 15-24 inches.
 Both thrive in sun or shade, offering unmatched versatility for those seeking bright, fresh greens in their garden design.

 For gardeners seeking a brilliant yellow Coleus that pairs beautifully with deep reds, 'Pineapple' is an essential addition.
 This non-patented variety boasts consistent golden-yellow foliage that remains vibrant in both sun and shade.
 Its tall, upright growth habit can reach up to 36 inches, making it an ideal backdrop or anchor plant for mixed borders.
 Its ability to maintain strong color and form throughout the growing season has made it a staple in gardens seeking bold, contrasting color schemes.
 Pair 'Pineapple' with 'Mainstreet Beale Street' for a stunning combination.